maxhoffmann/immo24-notifier/README.md

 - works when tabs are in the background
 - makes sure listing are sorted by latest
 - only reloads search pages, not the pages of single listing
+- previews the listing title in notifications
+- clicking on a notification focuses the tab with the new listing

 ## Visual improvements